 Like all the other treks in the Khumbu region, the Gokyo trek commences at Lukla after an exciting flight from Kathmandu.

 First, you get to Namche from Lukla in 2 days.
 Goyko is about 3 hours of walk from Namche Bazaar, the total distance being 16.4 km.
-It is only five days of the continuous trek from Kathmandu if you skip the Everest Base Camp.
+If you skip the Everest Base Camp, it is only five days of the continuous trek from Kathmandu.

 After a rest day here at Namche, you can walk to Dole ( 4200m) in about 5 hours.
-Then, you shall hike to Machherma, which is another 4hr of walk, and finally up to Gokyo Village.
-From Gokyo Valley, one needs to climb Gokyo Ri for the excellent view.
+Then, you shall hike to Machherma, another 4 hr of walking, and finally up to Gokyo Village.
+One must climb Gokyo Ri from Gokyo Valley for an excellent view.
 The way downwards is only two days of walking.

-Alternatively, you can first get to the Gokyo and walk down to Machherma, Phortse, Dingboche, and Lobuche before getting into the Everest Base Camp.
-After that, you will get to Namche via the classic route to Everest Base Camp.
+Alternatively, before entering the Everest Base Camp, you can reach the Gokyo and walk down to Machherma, Phortse, Dingboche, and Lobuche.
+Afterwards, you will get to Namche via the classic route to Everest Base Camp.

-The Everest Gokyo Ri trek has been marked as a moderately complex trek.
-Although the Gokyo trek does not demand any technical climbing, it gets tricky because of the day-long expeditions.
+The Everest Gokyo Ri trek has been marked as a moderately difficult trek.
+Although the Gokyo trek does not require technical climbing, it gets tricky because of the day-long expeditions.

-You will walk for at least 5 to 6 hours every day- covering more than 10km.
-Walking for more than two weeks at such an altitude can be very hectic.
+You will walk for at least 5 to 6 hours daily- covering more than 10km.
+Walking for over two weeks at such an altitude can be very hectic.
 So, it’s a fact that Gokyo Ri Trek can be challenging, especially for beginner trekkers.

 The difficulty of Gokyo Trek and its solution: